Python-and-R-Forum-APD-Comms/Markdown-reports/README.md

 As we learn new ways to enrich this Markdown document, we will be adding new sections.
 To create a collection of tips and coding standards to expand our  projects documentation in a consistent and robust way.
 This ensures reproducibility of each analysis we discuss in this coding forum.

-I have saved an initial .Rmd file with a set of recommendations to create consistent R Markdown HTML reports, The HTML output file is also availablr on this repo.
+I have saved an initial .Rmd file with a set of recommendations to create consistent R Markdown HTML reports, The HTML output file is also available on this repo.

 This HTML file can be viewed with any web browser and used as an interactive document.
 It has been designed to include a side menu to ease navigation between sections.